National Archives of Chile: Collection

-The collection includes extensive records on Nazi activities in the country, related to spy operations and the Ratlines (routes used to escape Germany) around the time of World War II.
+The collection includes extensive records on an investigation of Nazi activities in the country, related to spy operations and the ratlines (routes used to escape Germany) around the end of World War II.
 Some photographs were shown on History's investigative documentary series Hunting Hitler.

 Location

 The building housing the National Archives is located at 50 Miraflores Street, downtown Santiago.
 The building was built between 1915 and 1935 in the neoclassical style, is attached to the building housing the Biblioteca Nacional de Chile.
 The building occupies a blockfront between Avenida Libertador General Bernardo O'Higgins and Moneda Street, and faces the Santa Lucía Hill.
 The building was originally designed to house the Chilean National History Museum, which was moved to its current location in 1982.
 Since that year the building has served as the home for the National Archives.